 Classification of Serializable Systems

 Systems that guarantee strict serializability eliminate all types of time travel anomalies.
 At the other end of the spectrum, systems that guarantee “only” one-copy serializability are vulnerable to all of the anomalies that we’ve discussed in this post (even though they are immune to the isolation anomalies we discussed in a previous post).
 There also exist systems that guarantee a version of serializability between these two extremes.
 One example are “strong session serializable” systems that guarantee strict serializability of transactions within the same session, but otherwise only one-copy serializability.
-Another large well-known class of such systems are read-only replica systems where all update transactions go to the master replica which processes them with strict serializability.
+Another example are "strong write serializable" systems that guarantee strict serializability for all transactions that insert or update data, but only one-copy serializability for read-only transactions.
+This isolation level is commonly implemented by read-only replica systems where all update transactions go to the master replica which processes them with strict serializability.
 These updates are asynchronously replicated to read-only replicas in the order they were processed at the master.
 Reads from the replicas may be stale, but they are still serializable.
-We call this “asynchronous serializability”.
-Another class of systems are partitioned systems in which writes within a partition are synchronously replicated, but no coordination is performed across partitions for disjoint writes.
-We call this “partitioned serializability”.
+A third class of systems are "strong partition serializable" systems that guarantee strict serializability only on a per-partition basis.
+Data is divided into a number of disjoint partitions.
+Within each partition, transactions that access data within that partition are guaranteed to be strictly serializable.
+But otherwise, the system only guarantees one-copy serializability.
+This isolation level can be implemented by synchronously replicating writes within a partition, but avoiding coordination across partitions for disjoint writes.
 Now that we have given names to these different levels of serializability, we can summarize the anomalies to which they are vulnerable with a simple chart: